 The “thicker” coat that many working dogs sport has a name; the double coat.
 Not only does it keep the Blue Heeler warm during winter, but also cool during summer.
 Double coats are always adjusting to the season.

 As the name suggests, double coats consist of two layers of hair.
 There’s the undercoat, which has a wool-like feel to it and acts as an insulator to keep the heeler warm in colder climate.
-This coat is typically short, thick and dense.
+This coat is short, thick and dense.

 Jack, my 3 year old Blue Heeler’s shedding is ridiculous!
 It’s not just twice a year blowing his coat, it’s constant.– Wilcox511 (Reddit User)